isaacanthony/bashds/README.md

 ## <a name="decrypting-files"></a> Decrypting Files

 ### Decrypting Files using PGP
-Given a file `file.csv.pgp` encrypted using PGP, the following command will decrypt the file and store it as `file.csv`.
+Given a file `data.csv.pgp` encrypted using PGP, the following command will decrypt the file and store it as `data.csv`.
 ```
-gpg --output file.csv --decrypt file.csv.pgp
+gpg --output data.csv --decrypt data.csv.pgp
 ```

 ## <a name="file-encodings"></a> File Encodings